teableio/teableio.gihtub.io/README.md

 - Gantt View: Displays data in a Gantt chart, which is useful for tracking project schedules.
 - Timeline View: Displays data in a timeline format, which is useful for tracking events over time.

-### 🚀 Super Fast

-Build in minutes scale to millions

-- Millions of data are easily processed, and there is no pressure to filter and sort
-- Automatic database indexing for maximum speed
-- Supports batch data operations at one time

 ### ⚡️ Real-time collaboration

 Designed for teams